 For example, students must complete class work, assignments, practical components and project work throughout a course.
 They may then be assessed using a combination of these tasks, continuous assessment and examinations.

-Assessment outcomes may be based on competency, marks and grades, or a combination of all three assesment methods.
+Assessment outcomes may be based on competency, marks and grades, or a combination of all three assessment methods.

 You will receive details about how your course is assessed after you enrol.